sbstjn/mongoclikker/README.md

 ## configure

 See `mongoclikker.js` for setting a default database and mongodb connection.
-Default settings should work fine for getting connected to your mongodb server, but they enable **public web access to your databases** while mongoklikker is running!
+Default settings should work fine for getting connected to your mongodb server, but they enable **public web access to your databases** while mongoclikker is running!

     var defaultDatabase = 'mongoclikker';
     var defaultHostname = 'localhost';